omniosorg/ooceapps/README.md

 Take a look at the `ooceapps.conf.dist` file for inspiration.

 ---
-This product includes GeoLite data created by MaxMind, available from [http://www.maxmind.com](http://www.maxmind.com).
+This product includes GeoLite2 data created by MaxMind, available from [http://www.maxmind.com](http://www.maxmind.com).